 Darker and Edgier: While the first game had its moments , particularly the death of Lin despite arguably being funnier the second game goes further particularly the Ronin missions "Bleeding Out" and "Rest in Peace" and the Brotherhood Missions "Red Asphalt" and "Bank Error In Your Favor".

 Denser and Wackier: The first game was more or less straight-up; the second game started introducing all sorts of strange, funny elements.
-The third game goes completely off the rails and the fourth doesn't even care (you're president of the US and the alien invasion is coming; need we elaborate?).
+The third game goes completely off the rails and the fourth doesn't even care (you're president of the US, you have superpowers, and an alien invasion is coming; need we elaborate?).

 This is even lampshaded in the mission A Remote Chance: